osm-search/Nominatim/docs/admin/Faq.md

 If you are using a flatnode file, then it may also be that the underlying filesystem does not fully support 'mmap'.
 A notable candidate is virtualbox's vboxfs.

+### I see the error: "clang: Command not found" on CentOS

+On CentOS 7 users reported `/opt/rh/llvm-toolset-7/root/usr/bin/clang: Command not found`.
+Double-check clang is installed.
+Instead of `make` try running `make CLANG=true`.

 ### nominatim UPDATE failed: ERROR: buffer 179261 is not owned by resource owner Portal